aershov24/kotlin-interview-questions/README.md

 > You could also find all the answers here 👉 https://www.fullstack.cafe/Kotlin.

-Have a look at this list of Github Repo.
-You could also find all the answers here 👉 https://www.fullstack.cafe/Kotlin.

 ### Q1: How to initialize an array in Kotlin with values? ⭐⭐

 **Questions Details:**